 The First Cemetery1

 The very first burial spot was more than a mile South of town.
 It was near the Grand Central mine, one of the original mines of the area.
 It wasn’t well cared for and mine tailings began to cover it over, blotting out the graves.

-The Second Cemetery
+The Second Cemetery1

+Around 1879 a more official burial ground was organized within reach of town.
+It took up an area the size of a city block.
 The boundaries compared currently from East to West: Sumner to First Streets.
 And then North & South from Bruce to Safford Streets.
-Looking at this area now, you’ll see it’s the block where Circle K is located.
+Looking at this area now, you’ll see it’s around the blocks where Family Dollar is located.

 A new extension of this cemetery began toward the north.
 Although there was a vacant area without graves sitting between the two.
 When it expanded, the older cemetery area began to fall into disrepair.
 It was ultimately abandoned in preference to the Northern section.